A1 House and bathing regulations

 §8 Purpose and use of the sauna facility

-(1) The sauna facility serves to promote the health and relaxation of users.
-There are recommendations from the German Sauna Association (Deutscher Sauna-Bund e.
-V.) in this regard.
+- The sauna facility is designed to promote the health and well-being of its users.
+The German Sauna Association (Deutscher Sauna-Bund e.
+V.) has issued recommendations on this matter.

-(2) The sauna facility is a textile-free area.
-Special regulations apply in certain areas (e.g. relaxation rooms, gastronomy).
+- The sauna area is a clothing-optional zone.
+Special rules apply in certain areas (e.g., relaxation rooms, dining areas).

 §9 Behavior in the sauna facility

-(2) Loungers may only be used with a bathrobe or with a dry, body-sized pad.
+- Loungers may only be used with a bathrobe or a dry, full-body cover.

-(3) The catering facilities may only be visited wearing a bathrobe or a dry bath towel that covers the body.
+- You may only enter the dining area while wearing a bathrobe or a dry bath towel wrapped around your body.

-(4) Sauna and hot-air rooms with wooden benches may only be used with a sufficiently large towel that corresponds to body size.
-The wooden parts must not be contaminated by sweat.
+- Saunas and heated rooms with wooden benches may only be used with a bath towel large enough to cover your body.
+The wooden surfaces must not be soiled by sweat.

-(6) Technical installations (e.g. radiators, lighting fixtures, sauna heating units including their protective grilles and sensors) may not be covered with objects.
+- Technical fixtures (e.g., radiators, light fixtures, sauna heaters, including their protective grilles and sensors) must not be obstructed by objects.

-(8) Bathing shoes may not be worn in the sauna and warm air rooms.
+- Bath shoes may not be worn in saunas or hot air rooms.

-(10) A shower must be taken before using the sweat rooms, the cold-water plunge pool or other bathing pools.
+- You must shower before using the steam rooms, the cold-water plunge pool, or any other pools.

-(12) There is an absolute ban on smartphones in the sauna facilities, and telephoning, taking photos and filming is also prohibited.
-Electronic media that can be used to take photographs and/or film (e.g. smartphone, tablet, e-book reader, etc.) may only be taken and used in designated areas.
-The camera must then be covered with a sticker by the staff.
+- Smartphones are strictly prohibited in the sauna area; making phone calls, taking photos, and filming are also prohibited.
+Electronic devices capable of taking photos and/or filming (e.g., smartphones, tablets, e-readers, etc.) may only be brought into and used in designated areas.
+The camera lens must then be covered with a sticker applied by staff.

 §10 Special notes

-(2) Traditionally, there are special conditions in saunas and other sweating rooms, such as higher room temperatures, subdued lighting, stepped benches and different heat sources.
-These require special care on the part of the user.
+- Traditionally, saunas and other steam rooms feature specific conditions, such as higher room temperatures, subdued lighting, tiered benches, and various heat sources.
+These require users to exercise special caution.

-(3) Sauna infusions may only be carried out by staff.
+- Sauna infusions may only be performed by staff.

 Leisure and Tourism Bad Liebenzell GmbH